Why do we talk so much about consent in BDSM?

 4. Sex is not a given

-Be clear about whether you want to have sex that day, what contraceptives are needed and what your safe sex policy is.
+Clearly state whether you want to engage in sexual activities on that day, which contraceptives will be used, and what your safer sex practices are.
 Find a common ground.
-Even if you agree to sex in general, state your preferences for positions and practices.
-Sex and sexual acts have a different definition for each person and therefore it is important to have understanding here.
+Even if you generally agree to sex, specify your preferences for positions and practices.
+Sex and sexual activities have different definitions for everyone, so it’s important to have an understanding here.

 5. Clarify the framework